 How to Stuff Chicken Breasts

 If you've never stuffed chicken breasts before you'll be amazed at how easy it is.
-There are methods that involve thinly pounding the chicken but I prefer the flap method.
-Simply cut through the chicken breasts most of the way so you can flip it open, like a sub roll.
+There are methods that involve thinly pounding the chicken but I prefer the pocket method.
+Simply cut through the breasts most of the way with a sharp knife so you can flip it open, like a sub roll.

-If you'd prefer to pound the chicken I have more information on how to do that in my Spinach Stuffed Chicken Breasts post.
+If you'd prefer to pound the chicken I have more information on how to do that in my Keto Stuffed Chicken Breasts post.
 That recipe I tend to make with a friend during a cooking day.
 Why?
 Because my dear friend Daria will pound all the chicken.
-When it's just me with my tribe of children around I go easy and butterfly the chicken breasts instead.
+When it's just me with my tribe of children around I go easy and butterfly the chicken for stuffed Greek chicken instead.

 How to Butterfly a Chicken Breast for Stuffing